Comcast/graphvinci/README.md

 Technically this *might* be possible, but the challenges in making this "work" effectively mean that this feature is unlikely to come soon

-#### Is introspection the only method of importing a schema?

-Currently yes, but we will be adding sdl interpretation (and direct edit) shortly

 #### Any plans for a GraphQL browser with visualization options?

 Yes.
 We just decided to release the schema visualization to the community first